RedRose1005/redrose1005.github.io/README.md

 Indented code

-  //Some coments
+  // Some coments
   Line 1 of code
   Line 2 of code
   Line 3 of code

-Block code "fences"
+Block code " fences "

 '''
 Sample text here...